The Best of Cape Town: Things To Do in 3/4 Days or More

 On our way from Green Point to Muizenbeg, we rode the Chapman’s Peak road, a coastline ride overlooking the sea with breathtaking scenery.
 This stretch of coastal road is not always open, it could be closed due to the strong wind and falling rocks.
 A sign indicates the state of the road before the ascent, or you can check online here, where you can also check forecasts and wind direction.

 Bicycles can hit the road for free while cars and motorcycles have to pay, find the standard rates here.
-For those entering from Hout Bay, you can make free use of the Day Pass but this doesn’t allow to drive the whole road, you will need to backtrack from the Day Pass Control Point.
-With the Day Pass you have access to the Chapmans Peak from 6 am to 8 pm from October to March and from 7 am to 6.30 pm from April to September.
+For those entering from Hout Bay, you can make free use of the Day Pass but this doesn’t allow you to drive the whole road, you will need to backtrack from the Day Pass Control Point.
+With the Day Pass, you have access to Chapmans Peak from 6 am to 8 pm from October to March and from 7 am to 6.30 pm from April to September.
 Check here on how to get a free Day Pass.

 Along the way, there are numerous picnic rest areas with tables and sometimes public toilets.
 It is forbidden to camp and bicycles cannot ride after sunset.